 5. Eligibility for Holding Office

 All Members of the Society are eligible to become Officers or Councilors.
 In addition to being a Member, the President-elect also must previously have served as an elected Officer or Councilor.
 Junior and Associate Members are not eligible to be Officers or Councilors.
-In addition to being a Member, the Chairs of the Publications Board and Astronomy Education Board (the Education Officer) ordinarily will have served previously or be serving as a member of the Publications Board or Astronomy Education Board, respectively.
+In addition to being a Member, the Chair of the Publications Board ordinarily will have served previously or be serving as a member of the Publications Board (or in some capacity of scholarly publishing activities).
+There should be no current editors of any capacity on the Publications Board.
+In addition to being a Member, the Chair of the Astronomy Education Board (the Education Officer) ordinarily will have served previously or be serving as a member of the Astronomy Education Board.
 Associate Members are eligible to serve on Society committees; they are not eligible to chair Society committees.
 Junior Members are not eligible to chair or to serve on Society committees.

 ARTICLE III.
 COUNCIL